 Hoards by site type

-A description detailing the principles underlying our visualisations can be found here.
+A description detailing the principles underlying all visualisations can be found here.

 Chart showing hoards by closing date, for hoards currently entered for Denmark.